ashwin549/NewsScraper/README.md

 1. Fetch the latest news from Google News
 2. Extract article details (title, content, images, etc.)
 3. Save the results to news_data.csv
+4. (If the firebase credentials were replaced with your credentials, also upload it to your firestore)

 ### Notes
 - I have included a webscrapingtrial.ipynb Jupyter notebook file, which contains an example output for the code.
 This can be viewed from github itself for reference.